satyakonmsft/skype-docs/Skype/WebSDK/docs/PTAudioP2PEscalation.md

 [!INCLUDE[ChromeWarning](includes/P2PChromeWarning.md)]

-## Escalating a P2P Call to a Group Call
+## Escalate a P2P call to a group call

 To start off we need to start a P2P Outgoing call, as shown in the **Outgoing P2P** sample.
 Once the call is established, we can add a participant to the conversation which escalates the P2P call to a group call.

 In the case of a peer-to-peer, P2P, conversation the server will escalate it to a conference.